-66564L - Tricks and Magic Display or Print - Photos should capture visual trickery or magic.
-Trick photography requires creative compositions of objects in space and is intended to trick the person viewing the photo.
-For example, if someone is standing in front of a flowerpot, the pot might not be visible in the image, making it look as if the flowers are growing out of the person's head.
+Photos should capture visual trickery or magic.
+Trick photography requires compositions of objects in space and are intended to trick the person creative photo.
+For example, if someone is standing in front of a flowerpot, the pot viewing the not be visible in the image, making it look as if the flowers are growing out might of the person's head.
 (Activity 11)